 1. Drag an image from your computer onto the upload area provided (see below).

-2. Click on the Select An Image link in the upload area.
+2. Click the Select An Image link in the upload area.
 Then, choose an image from your computer.

 Deleting The Image

-To remove the image from the system, hover over it with your mouse and click on the trash can icon in the bottom right corner.
+To remove the image from the system, hover over it with your mouse and click the trash can icon in the bottom right corner.

 Adding Page ContentBack to top